Nordgaren/stealth-win/README.md

 how to do this easily for VSCode Rust Analyzer crate.

 Go to extensions -> Rust Analyzer ⚙ -> Extension Settings -> Search: `@ext:rust-lang.rust-analyzer check` ->
-Rust-analyzer > Check:Extra Env -> Edit in settings.json and add this to the json file.
+"Rust-analyzer > Check:Extra Env" -> Edit in settings.json and add this to the json file.
 ```json
 "rust-analyzer.check.extraEnv": {
 "STEALTH_NO_BUILD_SCRIPT" : "true"